Museo de Arte Popular: The Monumental Alebrije Parade

-The museum is best known for its yearly parade of “monumental alebrijes” which began as a yearly event in 2007.
+The museum is best known for its yearly parade of "monumental alebrijes" which began as a yearly event in 2007.
 An alebrije is a fantastical creature, which usually include various parts of real-life or fantastic creatures.
-These not only include creatures such as flies with dragon tails and multi-headed lions, the works also carry fantastic names such as “La Mula de Seis” (The Six Mule), “Alebrijos” (combination of alebrije and “hijos” (sons)), “AH1N1” and “La Gárgola de la Atlántida” (The Gargoyle of Atlantis).
+These not only include creatures such as flies with dragon tails and multi-headed lions, the works also carry fantastic names such as "La Mula de Seis" (The Six Mule), "Alebrijos" (combination of alebrije and "hijos" (sons)), "AH1N1" and "La Gárgola de la Atlántida" (The Gargoyle of Atlantis).
 Normal alebrijes are small sculptures made of cardboard or wood, painted in bright colors and mostly made in central Mexico and Oaxaca state.
 Monumental alebrejes are floats with the tallest one so far being four meters tall by three meters wide.

-The event is called La Noche de los Alebrijes (Night of the Alebrijes) and organized by the Museo de Arte Popular in collaboration with the Mexico City government with the support of CONACULTA and various private institutions and individuals.
+The event is called La Noche de los Alebrijes (Night of the Alebrijes) and is organized by the Museo de Arte Popular in collaboration with the Mexico City government with the support of CONACULTA and various private institutions and individuals.

 The purpose of the parade is to promote the work of modern Mexican artists and artisans.
 The process of creating the alebrijes begins in June, with the parade taking place at the end of October.
 Most of the monumental alebrijes are created with cardboard except for those from Oaxaca which are partially made of wood, and wind their way from the main plaza (Zócalo), through the historic center onto the Paseo de la Reforma ending at the Angel of Independence.
 The alebrijes compete for first, second and third prizes of 50,000, 30,000 and 20,000 pesos.
 After the parade, later in the day, the winners are chosen and other events such as the Alebrije Puppet Contest and the Alebrije Short Story Contest take place.

 The 2007 parade had thirty five alebrijes with 200,000 spectators filling the streets of the city center.
 In 2008, there were seventy five alebrijes with more than two million spectators.
 The 2009 parade had 120 floats registered with it, coming from Mexico City, the State of Mexico, Puebla, Oaxaca and Morelos.
 Marching bands such as the Navy band and the state bands of the states of Mexico and Morelos and Private bands such as El Reflejo Sinaloense, La Usurpadora, Cerro Verde and La Coqueta also participated.
 All of the alebrijes were newly created for the event and were designed by more than 100 artists.
 After the parade, the alebrijes are placed on display for about two weeks on Paseo de la Reforma between the Angel of Independence and the Diana Fountain.
 The director of the museum stated that each year both the number and the quality of the alebrijes have improved.